nesk/network.js/README.md

 # Presentation

-SpeedTest is a simple script used to estimate your connection speed in KiloBytes per second.
+SpeedTest is a simple script used to estimate your average connection speed in KiloBytes per second.
 No Flash, just HTML5.

 Works with the latest versions of Firefox, Chrome and Safari.